nosarthur/nosarthur.github.io/_posts/2016-05-25-jekyll-latex.md

 ```
 Then inline latex formula can be rendered using `$$F=ma$$`.
 To get math formula in display mode, make sure there are blank
-lines before and after the formula.
+line before and after the formula.